binhollc/MissionControlTowerSDK/README.md

 If you get an error code `0xc000007b` when executing your app, it is most likely because the DLL was compiled for a different architecture.

-#### How to solve this issue
+##### How to solve this issue

-1. For Windows users, we recommend downloading CMake's command line tool from the [official download page](https://cmake.org/download/).
+For Windows users, we recommend downloading CMake's command line tool from the [official download page](https://cmake.org/download/).
 Make sure that you download the right installer for your system architecture - e.g. CMake 64 bits for your Windows 64 bits.

-2. When building the DLL you can specify the target architecture when you run cmake, like so:

-   - For 32-bit: cmake -DCMAKE_GENERATOR_PLATFORM=x86 ..
-   - For 64-bit: cmake -DCMAKE_GENERATOR_PLATFORM=x64 ..

-### Prerequisites
+#### Prerequisites

 - CMake
 - Make
 - C++ 17
   - For Windows users, we recommend downloading the [build tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).

-### Building the library
+#### Building the library

 1. Navigate to the root of your project (where the `CMakeLists.txt` file is).